How to Become a Psychologist

 2. Get Qualified

-There are many different pathways to becoming a psychologist, although a minimum of six years of tertiary education is usually required.
+There are many different pathways and classroom-based and online psychology courses available, although a minimum of six years of tertiary education is usually required.

 The six years can be broken down into the following stages:

 - Three-year undergraduate psychology degree – To develop a solid foundation of knowledge and training, you must complete an undergraduate degree in psychology or a Graduate Diploma in Psychology before furthering your studies.

 - Fourth-year accredited psychology studies – Involving a combination of study and supervised research, a fourth year of study is required if you wish to take advanced psychology training.
 Monash Online’s Graduate Diploma of Psychology Advanced includes a fourth year for students wishing to expand their knowledge of psychological theory, research and practice.